obandomarcos/ToMoDL/paper.md

 # Summary

 Recent advances in different tomographic methodologies have contributed to a broad range of applications and research areas, from x-ray imaging dealing with medical [@ginat2014advanced] and industrial [@de2014industrial] applications to optical sectioning, which provides a mesoscopic framework to visualise translucent samples [@sharpe2004optical], just to name a few.
-Once data is acquired, we face several challenges: first, raw projections should be reconstructed via a mathematical algorithm and, if needed,  artifacts should be corrected in a preprocessing stage and, finally, the results should be visualized in a suitable way.
+Once data is acquired, we face several challenges: first, artifacts should be corrected in a preprocessing stage if needed, then  raw projections should be reconstructed via a mathematical algorithm, and, finally, the results should be visualized in a suitable way.

-We present here napari-TomoDL, a plugin of the naspari viewer [@chiu2022napari]  that contains four main methods for tomographic reconstruction: filtered backprojection (FBP) [@kak2001principles], Two-step Iterative Shrinkage/Thresholding (TwIST) [@bioucas2007new], U-Net [@ronneberger2015u] and ToMoDL [@obando2023model],  being the last our recent introduced method for optical projection tomography reconstruction.
-With an ordered stack of raw projections as input for parallel beam reconstruction.
+We present here napari-TomoDL, a plugin of the napari viewer [@chiu2022napari]  that contains four main methods for tomographic reconstruction: filtered backprojection (FBP) [@kak2001principles], Two-step Iterative Shrinkage/Thresholding (TwIST) [@bioucas2007new], U-Net [@ronneberger2015u] and ToMoDL [@obando2023model],  being the last our recent introduced method for optical projection tomography reconstruction.
 Tne neural network based techniques have been trained in the Pytorch framwework [@NEURIPS2019_9015] and they display excellent results when the reconstruction is performed with a very sparse set of projections [obando2023model@}.
 The plugin also offers the capability of axis alignment via variance maximization [@walls2005correction].

 The input to the plugin is a stack of projections.
 The user only has to determine which is the rotation axis of the system (vertical or horizontal) and choose the reconstruction method.
+Additional options iclude
+  -resizing
+  -manual or automatic center-of-rotation alignement -clip to circle
+  -filtering
+  -full or partial volume reconstruction
-Additional options iclude resizing,center-of-rotation alignement and use of GPU for the reconstruction.
+  -choice of use of CPU or GPU for the reconstruction.

 napari-TomoDL is integrally based on well-established open source software libraries such as NumPy [@harris2020array], Scipy [@virtanen2020scipy], scikit-image [@scikit-image].
 The neural network methods in the software are implemented in PyTorch [@NEURIPS2019_9015].
-The computational burden that the Radon transform poses when applied iteratively.
-To overcome this limitatiion we incorporate ­ TorchRadon [@ronchetti2020torchradon], a fast differentiable routine for computed tomography reconstruction developed as a PyTorch extension.
+The computational burden that the Radon transform poses when applied iteratively is  overcome by using  TorchRadon [@ronchetti2020torchradon], a fast differentiable routine for computed tomography reconstruction developed as a PyTorch extension.

 # Statement of need